mikewesthad/phaser-3-tilemap-blog-posts/posts/post-5/README.md

 ![](./images/trigger-emoji.gif)

-Again, we turn to Tiled to map out the sensor using an object layer:
+Again, the sensor has already been created in the started project's level.json, but here's how it is made:

 ![](./images/placing-sensors.gif)

+_↳ Using the rectangle object tool and giving this sensor a specific name so that it's easy to find in Phaser_

 Then we can load that up and listen for collisions back in our scene: